gitlabhq/gitlabhq/doc/ci/yaml/README.md

     - bundle exec rspec
 ```

+NOTE: **Note:**
+`include` requires the external YAML files to have the extensions `.yml` or `.yaml`.
+The external file will not be included if the extension is missing.

 You can define it either as a single string, or, in case you want to include
 more than one files, an array of different values .
 The following examples
 are both valid cases: